DX-MONSTER/BookStack/readme.md

 ## 🛠️ Development & Testing

-Please see our [development docs](dev/docs/development.md) for full details regarding work on the BookStack source code.
+Please see our [development docs](dev/docs/development.md) for full details regarding work on the App source code.

-If you're just looking to customize or extend your own BookStack instance, take a look at our [Hacking BookStack documentation page](https://www.bookstackapp.com/docs/admin/hacking-bookstack/) for details on various options to achieve this without altering the BookStack source code.
+If you're just looking to customize or extend your own App instance, take a look at our [Hacking App documentation page](https://www.bookstackapp.com/docs/admin/hacking-bookstack/) for details on various options to achieve this without altering the App source code.

-Details about BookStack's versioning scheme and the general release process [can be found here](dev/docs/release-process.md).
+Details about App's versioning scheme and the general release process [can be found here](dev/docs/release-process.md).

 ## 🌎 Translations

-Translations for text within BookStack is managed through the [BookStack project on Crowdin](https://crowdin.com/project/bookstack).
+Translations for text within App is managed through the [App project on Crowdin](https://crowdin.com/project/bookstack).
 Some strings have colon-prefixed variables such as `:userName`.
 Leave these values as they are as they will be replaced at run-time.
 Crowdin is the preferred way to provide translations, otherwise the raw translations files can be found within the `resources/lang` path.

-If you'd like a new language to be added to Crowdin, for you to be able to provide translations for, please [open a new issue here](https://github.com/BookStackApp/BookStack/issues/new?template=language_request.yml).
+If you'd like a new language to be added to Crowdin, for you to be able to provide translations for, please [open a new issue here](https://github.com/AppApp/App/issues/new?template=language_request.yml).

-Please note, translations in BookStack are provided to the "Crowdin Global Translation Memory" which helps BookStack and other projects with finding translations.
-If you are not happy with contributing to this then providing translations to BookStack, even manually via GitHub, is not advised.
+Please note, translations in App are provided to the "Crowdin Global Translation Memory" which helps App and other projects with finding translations.
+If you are not happy with contributing to this then providing translations to App, even manually via GitHub, is not advised.

 ## 🎁 Contributing, Issues & Pull Requests